MicrosoftDocs/cloud-adoption-framework/docs/manage/hybrid/server/best-practices/local-vagrant-windows.md

     az --version
     ```

 3. Vagrant relies on an underlying hypervisor.
-For this guide, we will be using Oracle VM VirtualBox.
+For this guide, we are using Oracle VM VirtualBox.

     1. Install [VirtualBox](https://www.virtualbox.org/wiki/Downloads).

-        - If you are a macOS user, run `brew cask install virtualbox`
+        - If you're a macOS user, run `brew cask install virtualbox`
-        - If you are a Windows user, you can use the [Chocolatey package](https://community.chocolatey.org/packages/virtualbox)
+        - If you're a Windows user, you can use the [Chocolatey package](https://community.chocolatey.org/packages/virtualbox)
-        - If you are a Linux user, all package installation methods can be found in [Download VirtualBox for Linux hosts](https://www.virtualbox.org/wiki/Linux_Downloads).
+        - If you're a Linux user, all package installation methods can be found in [Download VirtualBox for Linux hosts](https://www.virtualbox.org/wiki/Linux_Downloads).

     2. Install [Vagrant](https://www.vagrantup.com/docs/installation)

-        - If you are a macOS user, run `brew cask install vagrant`
+        - If you're a macOS user, run `brew cask install vagrant`
-        - If you are a Windows user, you can use the [Chocolatey package](https://community.chocolatey.org/packages/vagrant)
+        - If you'ar a Windows user, you can use the [Chocolatey package](https://community.chocolatey.org/packages/vagrant)
-        - If you are a Linux user, visit the [Vagrant download page](https://www.vagrantup.com/downloads).
+        - If you're a Linux user, visit the [Vagrant download page](https://www.vagrantup.com/downloads).

 4. Create an Azure service principal.